galaxyproject/training-material/topics/proteomics/tutorials/proteomiqon-beginnerTutorial/tutorial.md

 {: .comment-title}

 # From raw data to mzml format
- 1. get your data: click [here](https://git.nfdi4plants.org/venn/Ru_ChlamyHeatstress/-/blob/main/assays/Proteomics/dataset/20191101_Zhang_35C_A_sample01.raw?ref_type=heads) and download the sample file
+ 1. get your data: click to [download the data](https://git.nfdi4plants.org/venn/Ru_ChlamyHeatstress/-/blob/main/assays/Proteomics/dataset/20191101_Zhang_35C_A_sample01.raw?ref_type=heads) and download the sample file
  2. convert your .raw file to a .mzml file with  the MSConvert Tool which is aviable on [GALAXY](https://usegalaxy.eu/?tool_id=toolshed.g2.bx.psu.edu%2Frepos%2Fgalaxyp%2Fmsconvert%2Fmsconvert%2F3.0.26121.8&version=latest).
 Selecet the .mzml as output format, and don't forget to add the PeakPicking Filter, which converts continuous profile spectra into centroided peaks with defined m/z values and intensities.
-A detailled guide about how to use MSConvert on GALAXY you can find [here](https://galaxyproject.org/news/2019-03-24-msconvert/)
+A detailled guide about how to use MSConvert on GALAXY you can find here [MSConvert Guide](https://galaxyproject.org/news/2019-03-24-msconvert/)

 # Convert mzML to mzLite

  The MzMLToMzLite Tool converts your mzml file to a mzlite file.
 Why?
 Because it is a SQLite based storage format.
 It holds the same spectra and metadata as the mzML, in a form that supports random access to single spectra.
 To use it go to GALAXY and upload you're .mzml file.
 You need a parameter file written in JSON.
-You can find a default version of the MzMlToMzLiteParams.JSON file [here](https://github.com/CSBiology/ProteomIQon/blob/dev/src/ProteomIQon/defaultParams/mzMLToMzLiteParams.json).
+You can find a default version of the [MzMlToMzLiteParams.JSON file](https://github.com/CSBiology/ProteomIQon/blob/dev/src/ProteomIQon/defaultParams/mzMLToMzLiteParams.json).
 You don't need to modify anything.
-To understand the parameters in detail, you find a detailed documentation [here](https://csbiology.github.io/ProteomIQon/tools/MzMLToMzLite.html).
+To understand the parameters in detail, you find a detailed [documentation](https://csbiology.github.io/ProteomIQon/tools/MzMLToMzLite.html).

 > <hands-on-title>Convert the mzML file to mzLite</hands-on-title>
 >